dotnet/android/Documentation/guides/BuildProcess.md

     device or the running emulator.
 The launch activity can be overriden by `AndroidLaunchActivity` property.

+-   **StopAndroidPackage** &ndash; Completely stops the application package on the device or the running emulator.

 -   **UpdateAndroidResources** &ndash; Updates the `Resource.designer.cs` file.
 This target is usually called by the IDE when new resources are added to the project.